norlab/LIS-546-SPR2021/content/metadata-application-profiles.md

 - Stein, A., & Dunham, E. (2018).
 Meaningful Data Sharing: Developing the Illinois Data Bank Metadata Framework.
 Journal of Library Metadata, 18(2), 59-83. https://www.ideals.illinois.edu/handle/2142/103173

-## Exercise
+<h2><a id="Exercise">Exercise</a></h2>
-The exercise for this week is to work on your protocol, and in particular [Assignment](https://nniiicc.github.io/LIS-598-DC2-Sp2020/protocol-assignment.html#assignment-5-metadata-application-profiles) 5 which deals with metadata application profiles.
+The exercise for this week is to work on your protocol, and in particular the [Metadata Application Profile Assignment](https://norlab.github.io/LIS-546-SPR2021/assignments/07_assignment_metadata).
 Your readings this week describe metadata application profiles in detail.